licensezero/guide.licensezero.com/index.md

 When you connect a Stripe account to licensezero.com, the site creates a unique UUID for you, as well as a [NaCl](https://nacl.cr.yp.to/)/[libsodium](https://download.libsodium.org/doc/) style [Ed25519](https://ed25519.cr.yp.to/software.html) cryptographic signing keypair.  licensezero.com signs most kind of licensing information, from package metadata to `LICENSE` files, private licenses, waivers, and relicensing agreements, with the keypair created for your account, as well as its own keypair.

 licensezero.com publishes the public signing key generated for you on your project pages, and via the API.
-Buyers, using the [command line interface](#command-line-interface) can verify signatures on private licenses and other documents against the public key.
+Users can leverage the [command line interface](#command-line-interface) to verify signatures on private licenses and other documents against the public key.

 licensezero.com will not share the secret signing key generated for you with anyone, even with you.
 But using the API, through the command line interface, you can have licensezero.com sign [waivers](#waivers) and package metadata on your behalf.

 ### <a id="project-pages">Project Pages</a>

-licensezero.com serves a page with project information and a private license purchase form for each project.
+licensezero.com serves a page with project information and purchase forms for each project.
 For example:

 <https://licensezero.com/projects/daf5a8b1-23e0-4a9f-a6c1-69c40c71816b>